The White Barn. Northbourne CEP School Coldharbour Lane Northbourne DEAL Kent

 Vacancy Information Last updated Date

-Swing, Computers / It, Survival Skills, Cookery, Drama, Toddler Groups, Toys/dolls, Dressing Up, Team Games, Discussions / Talks, Themed Sessions, Trike, Environmental Area, Tv/video/dvd, Ecology, Water Play, Webcam (Secure) In Setting, Games / Puzzles, Visits and Outings, Garden, Walks, Help With Homework, Healthy Living, Woodwork, Languages, Kitchen, Library - Children's Library, Library Visits, Life Skills, Music, Literacy and Numeracy, Messy Play Area, Outdoor Adventure Play Area, Nursery, Outdoor Activities, Play House, Parks/playgrounds, Puppets, Quiet Room, Play Room, Sandpit, Arts And Crafts, Scooter, Reading, Refreshments, Sewing, Books, Sign Language / Makaton, Bike, Car Parking, Soft Play Area, Songs, Bushcraft, Sleeping Area, Camping, Stories, Support Group, Sports, Christian Based Ethos
+Swing, Survival Skills, Cookery, Drama, Toys/dolls, Dressing Up, Team Games, Discussions / Talks, Themed Sessions, Trike, Environmental Area, Tv/video/dvd, Ecology, Water Play, Games / Puzzles, Visits and Outings, Garden, Walks, Help With Homework, Healthy Living, Woodwork, Languages, Kitchen, Library - Children's Library, Library Visits, Life Skills, Music, Literacy and Numeracy, Messy Play Area, Outdoor Adventure Play Area, Nursery, Outdoor Activities, Play House, Parks/playgrounds, Puppets, Play Room, Sandpit, Arts And Crafts, Scooter, Reading, Refreshments, Sewing, Books, Sign Language / Makaton, Bike, Car Parking, Soft Play Area, Songs, Bushcraft, Sleeping Area, Camping, Climbing Frame, Stories, Support Group, Sports, Christian Based Ethos

 Sign Language Makaton, French, English